 The approach that I develop in my book is in fact only an introduction to a multidimensional history of capital and forms of possession, since it neglects a large number of essential aspects and touches on others only briefly.
-For instance, as Nicolas Barreyre very astutely points out, the geographical and spatial dimensions of capital would repay further examination.21 While much attention is paid to possessions outside of France and Great Britain, nothing has been said about possessions within countries-for instance, between the northeastern United States and the rest of the country.
-More generally, Alessandro Stanziani observes how useful it would be to vary the scale of analysis, from the national level to the imperial level up to the world-economy.22 In particular, this would make it possible to examine much more directly than I do in my book the impact of colonization on development and the overall effects of domestic and international inequality on the construction of a legitimate public power.
-Katia Béguin emphasizes the importance of the creation of new assets by the early modern state, not only by issuing bonds but also by selling charges and offices.23 This public extension of private property appears to have been a major catalyst for the concentration of wealth. Éric Monnet rightly observes that the history of monetary regimes and operations involving the redistribution of national capital performed by central banks and public authorities is for the most part yet to be written.24 He also presents interesting data suggesting that the share of the monetary mass (coins, banknotes, and current accounts) in private capital in France and the United Kingdom (around 10 percent in 1900-1910, as in 2000-2010) reached its peak around 1950 (over 20 percent in the United Kingdom and over 40 percent in France), a fact which should no doubt be considered alongside the mid-century collapse of the system of financial intermediation.
-All these different aspects of capital-and indeed many others-merit further examination.
+For instance, as Gareth Jones rightly points out in his essay, the geographical and spatial dimensions of capital would repay further examination.
+While much attention is paid to possessions outside of France and Great Britain, nothing has been said about possessions within countries-for instance, between the northeastern United States and the rest of the country.
+More generally, it would be useful to vary the scale of analysis, from the national level to the imperial level up to the world-economy.
+In particular, this would make it possible to examine much more directly than I do in my book the impact of colonization on development and the overall effects of domestic and international inequality on the construction of a legitimate public power.
+As Ellora Derenoncourt emphasizes in her essay, global integration in the form first of the Atlantic slave trade, and then of direct and indirect European colonial rule over the Americas, Africa, and Asia, has been defined by extraction and a stark imbalance of power, from the 1500s up to the 1960s.
+My analysis of foreign possessions is largely Western-centered and neglects to study the impact on inequality regimes and state formation in the South (an issue on which I will return below).